 1. Toxic comparison can lead to depression

 A recent study that was published in a popular medical journal revealed that comparing your life with other people online can lead to depression, regardless of whether you are doing better than them or not.
-And with millions of photos being posted on social media on a daily basis, you cannot help but compare your life to your friends as you scroll through your social media feeds.
+And with millions of photos being posted on a daily basis, you cannot help but compare your life to your friends as you scroll through your social media feeds.
 There have been numerous cases reporting to these issues, however, if you are struggling with depression, approaching an experienced life coach would help you find clarity and solve the problem.

-Brian Primack and other researchers at the University Of Pittsburgh School Of Medicine recently found out that overusing social media can leave you feeling socially-disconnected from the real world.
+Brian Primack and other researchers at the University Of Pittsburgh School Of Medicine recently found out that overusing it can leave you feeling socially-disconnected from the real world.
 This form of social isolation leads to depression and when unattended for long, encourages suicidal thoughts.
 That is according to a separate study by the Association for Psychological Science.

-3. Social media is addictive
+3. It is addictive

 Internet and particularly social media addiction is real.
 ‘Facebook Addiction Disorder’ is very common nowadays; it causes mental preoccupation that can promote feelings of anxiety when the addicted individual stops using Facebook.